-The commission has a history of issuing key reports and policy documents on topics effecting GLBT youth in education and health.
+The commission has a history of issuing key reports and policy documents on topics effecting LGBTQ youth in education and health.
 These reports are listed here.

 The Higher Education report focuses on evidence derived from testimony of students from a number of college and university campuses, from national studies and from documented research, that sexual minority students continue to be isolated, devalued and subjected to insensitive treatment, harassment and violence, even in institutions of higher learning.
 This report identifies problems and makes recommendations on addressing these issues in all areas of college/university life.